 Child care in the church nursery is available during the service.
 Children are welcome at this service, and may participate depending on their age and interest.

-If you have found that Celtic spirituality speaks to you and would like to explore the traditions and symbols of Celtic spirituality, please join others who are like-minded for a Celtic spirituality reading group.
+If you have found that Celtic spirituality speaks to you and would like to explore the traditions and symbols of Celtic spirituality, please join others who are like-minded for a Celtic spirituality discussion group.
 The group is open to all who are interested in this topic, and friends are welcome!
-We will meet in Neve Hall from 4:00 p.m. to 5:00 p.m. before each Celtic Eucharist.
-The group will be open to newcomers each month, and the subject will be posted on the church website for those who want to check out the topic.
-For more information, contact Nancy Briggs or Debbie Scott.
-We will resume in September.
+We will meet in Neve Hall from 4:00pm to 5:00pm before each Celtic Eucharist.
+The group will be open to newcomers each month, and the subject will be posted on the church website for those who want to check out the current topic.
+For more information, contact Debbie Scott.